lit/lit.dev/packages/lit-dev-content/site/docs/tools/development.md

 - Jump to definition
 - Linting
 - Quick Fixes

+### ESLint

+ESLint has [integrations](https://eslint.org/docs/user-guide/integrations#editors) for a number of code editors.
+If you have [`eslint-plugin-lit` for ESLint](https://www.npmjs.com/package/eslint-plugin-lit) installed in your ESLint configuration, your IDE will show the Lit specific errors and warnings.

+### Other plugins

 See the [awesome-lit-html](https://github.com/web-padawan/awesome-lit-html#ide-plugins) repo for other IDE plugins, as well as additional tools and information.